The Advantages of Seawalls? Long-Lasting Protection for Homeowners and the Environment

 Do you live along the Fox River or on the Chain O’Lakes?
-If so, you’ve probably seen your fair share of seawalls, otherwise known as retaining walls.
-They’re the steel, stone, or concrete structures that commonly border the shoreline.
-So, why are they there?
-What are the advantages of installing a seawall?
+If so, you’ve probably seen your fair share of seawalls, also known as retaining walls.
+These steel, stone, or concrete structures commonly border the shoreline.
+So, what are the advantages of seawalls?

-First, these walls will help to provide protection against surge flooding.
-This means residents and visitors can enjoy activities like biking, walking, and sightseeing along the shoreline without being in danger.
+First, these walls help protect against surge flooding.
+Residents and visitors can then safely enjoy activities like biking, walking, and sightseeing along the shoreline.

-Additionally, this coastal protection also prevents damage to the environment.
-Erosion and flooding can wash away soil and reduce the usable land on property owners’ shorelines.
-They also both disrupt local ecosystems and can harm wildlife.
+In addition, this coastal protection prevents damage to the environment.
+Erosion and flooding can wash away soil and reduce your usable shoreline.
+They also both disrupt local ecosystems and harm wildlife.

 The biggest argument against seawalls is the cost.
 While installing a wall is a big expense, seawalls offer a long-term solution.